Small Talk in English

 Tag-questions – Learn or review how and why to use this question form.

-READING, WRITING AND LISTENING
+LISTENING, READING, AND WRITING

 Write a dialogue where 2 strangers meet and get to know each other.